feimingxliu/quicksearch/README.md

 ### Tests

-The test use some testdata which stores with [git-lfs](https://git-lfs.github.com/).
+The tests use some testdata which stores with [git-lfs](https://git-lfs.github.com/).
 After you have installed the [git-lfs](https://git-lfs.github.com/), you can run

 ```sh